Canada's Trudeau suggests China uses slave labor in lithium production

 "Because we put forward environmental responsibility as something we actually expect to be abided by.
 Because we count on working with, in partnership with indigenous peoples, paying their living wages, expecting security and safety standards."

-A representative for the Chinese Embassy in Ottawa did not immediately respond to a request for comment.
+A representative for the Chinese Embassy in Ottawa did not respond to a request for comment.

+The United States has alleged use of forced labor by China in sectors including mining and construction.
+Last year, a U.S. law took effect banning imports from China's Xinjiang region over concerns about forced labor.

+Chinese firms own, operate or finance most of the Democratic Republic of Congo's cobalt mines, the Labor Department said in a recent report.
+"Our research shows that lithium-ion batteries are produced with an input - cobalt - made by child labor," it said.

 Diplomatic tensions between Canada and China have been running high since the detention of Huawei Technologies executive Meng Wanzhou in 2018 and Beijing's subsequent arrest of two Canadians on spying charges.

-In November, Canada ordered three Chinese companies to divest their investments in Canadian critical minerals, citing national security.
+In November, Canada ordered three Chinese companies to divest from Canadian critical minerals, citing national security.
 China in response accused Ottawa of using national security as a pretext and said the divestment order broke international commerce and market rules.

-U.S. President Joe Biden and Trudeau presented a united front last month against authoritarian regimes as Biden visited the Canadian capital days after the leaders of China and Russia held a Moscow summit.

 ((doina.chiacu@thomsonreuters.com; 202-898-8322;))